Physium/wjloh/_posts/2018-11-11-Terraform-vSphere-IaaC.md

 choco install Terraform
 ```

-If you do not wish to use a package manager for your installion, please have a look at the offical documentation **[here](https://www.terraform.io/intro/getting-started/install.html)** on how to set up Terraform on your machine.
+If you do not wish to use a package manager for your installation, please have a look at the offical documentation **[here](https://www.terraform.io/intro/getting-started/install.html)** on how to set up Terraform on your machine.

 ## Getting Started with Terraform Configurations